timkettering/SwitecX25/README.md

 Usage Notes
 -----------
-This library assumes you are driving the X25 directly from the Arduino IO lines, not through an intermediate controller circuit.
+This library assumes you are driving the X25 directly from the Particle IO lines, not through an intermediate controller circuit.
-A motor can be connected to any 4 Arduino digital output lines.
+A motor can be connected to any 4 Particle digital output lines.
-The Arduino Uno has 14 I/O lines, limiting you to three motors.
-The Mega boards have more.

 The rate at which these miniature stepper motors can accelerate is dependent upon the inertia